simbasailor/acl-chinese/zhCN/notes-cn.rst

 备注 109 (Notes 109)
 ==================================

-For many examples of the versatility of closures, see: Abelson, Harold, and Gerald Jay Sussman, with Julie Sussman.
-Structure and Interpretation of Computer Programs.
+For many examples of the versatility of closures, see: Abelson, Harold, and Gerald Jay Sussman, with Julie Sussman. `Structure and Interpretation of Computer Programs <http://mitpress.mit.edu/sicp/>`_\ .
 MIT Press, Cambridge, 1985.

 备注 109-2 (Notes 109-2)
 ==================================

-For more information about Dylan, see: Shalit, Andrew, with Kim Barrett, David Moon, Orca Starbuck, and Steve Strassmann.
-Dylan Interim Reference Manual.
+For more information about Dylan, see: Shalit, Andrew, with Kim Barrett, David Moon, Orca Starbuck, and Steve Strassmann. `Dylan Interim Reference Manual <http://jim.studt.net/dirm/interim-contents.html>`_\ .
 Apple Computer, 1994.

 At the time of printing this document was accessible from several sites, including http://www.harlequin.com and http://www.apple.com.
 Scheme is a very small, clean dialect of Lisp.
 It was invented by Guy L. Steele Jr. and Gerald J. Sussman in 1975, and is currently defined by: Clinger, William, and Jonathan A. Rees (Eds.) :math:`Revised^4` Report on the Algorithmic Language Scheme.
 1991.

-This report, and various implementations of Scheme, were at the time of printing available by anonymous FTP from swiss-ftp.ai.mit. edu: pub.
+This report, and various implementations of Scheme, were at the time of printing available by anonymous FTP from swiss-ftp.ai.mit.edu:pub\ .

-There are two especially good textbooks that use Scheme—Structure and Interpretation (see preceding note) and: Springer, George and Daniel P. Friedman.
-Scheme and the Art of Programming.
+There are two especially good textbooks that use Scheme—Structure and Interpretation (see preceding note) and: Springer, George and Daniel P. Friedman. `Scheme and the Art of Programming <http://www.amazon.com/Scheme-Art-Programming-George-Springer/dp/0262192888>`_\ .
 MIT Press, Cambridge, 1989.

 备注 112 (Notes 112)
 ==================================